 - Find ways to bond: Try cuddling, playing together and other such activities to supplement your bond and affection.

 2. Weaning At 6 To 12 Months

-The senses of the baby are opening to a whole new world for her.
-She will be more interested in exploring her surroundings than sitting down calmly for hearty breastfeeding.
+The senses of the baby are opening to a whole new world.
+They will be more interested in exploring the surroundings than sitting down calmly for hearty breastfeeding.
 This time might be the most comfortable period for you to wean your baby.

 At around nine months, your baby may be hit with separation anxiety.
 It is advisable to either wean your baby before this period or wait till your baby is a little older.
 You can gradually wean your baby by dropping a feed at a time and not in one go as that can increase the risk of your baby becoming clingier and problems like painful, lumpy breasts and fever .